tomerfiliba-org/reedsolomon/README.rst

     # encoding a byte string is as easy:
     >>> rsc.encode(b'hello world')
     b'hello world\xed%T\xc4\xfd\xfd\x89\xf3\xa8\xaa'

-    # Note: strings of any length, even if longer than the Galois field, will be encoded as well using transparent chunking.
+Note: strings of any length, even if longer than the Galois field, will be encoded as well using transparent chunking.

+Note2: it is strongly recommended to always use bytearrays.
+Using encoded strings is accepted by the RSCodec API, as a convenient facility for neophytes, but encodings such as ``UTF-8`` have variable lengths, so internally the module has to convert to a bytearray.
+If you just want to protect a string, you do not need to use a ``bytearray``, but if you need to store or send the protected data in a fixed size field, such as in a binary file or a data stream, use a ``bytearray``.

     # Decoding (repairing)
     >>> rsc.decode(b'hello world\xed%T\xc4\xfd\xfd\x89\xf3\xa8\xaa')[0]  # original